Tomorrow's Leaders Conference

 Deputy Headteacher Mr Crossley and Assistant Head Academic Mrs Palfreyman will provide delegates with a series of questions and scenarios to consider and discuss in small groups.
 Delegates will be supported in trying to find answers and solutions.

 Carousel of Guidance

 This session will see three speakers share with delegates their key pieces of advice for three different aspects of a leadership role.
 The sub-sessions in this session will be short and sharp, so students should be ready to think about the aspects of each sub-session that you will apply to your day-to-day practice as a student leader.

 Head of Drama, Mr Warburton and Teacher of Drama, Ms Hill will share with you some key considerations for public speaking.
 This can often be a daunting aspect of school leadership that can be made slightly easier by considering how best to command your audience and deliver your message.

 Senior Teacher, Teaching and Learning, Mrs Plummer will introduce you to different roles that exist within a team, using the Belbin model.
 She will then set you a task which will require each member of your team to take on a role, enabling you to reflect upon the role that you took on and the reasons for doing so.

 This event will provide students with knowledge and skills to approach their leadership role confidently for the 2023/2024 Academic Year.
 Students will have the opportunity to discuss with other students their ideas and concerns to develop a support network that can be built upon throughout the year.

 To support students in accessing and processing the information provided, they will be given a booklet, specifically prepared for them, to fill out during each session with what they have learned.
 This is designed to be a valuable reminder of what was discussed during the conference that they can keep with them as they move into their leadership roles.

-The event was kindly supported by the Victoria College Foundation.
+This event is supported by the Victoria College Foundation